Tree house: Struts and stilts

+Stay rods

 Stay rods are used for relieving weights on a higher elevation.
 These systems are particularly useful to control movements caused by wind or tree growth.
 However, they are used less often due to the natural limits of the system.
 Higher elevation and more branches tailing off decreases capacity and increases wind sensitivity.
 Building materials for hanging include ropes, wire cables, tension fasteners, and springs.

-- Friction and tension fasteners
+Friction and tension fasteners

 Friction and tension fasteners are the most common noninvasive methods of securing tree houses.
 They do not use nails, screws or bolts, but instead grip the beams to the trunk by means of counter-beam, threaded bars, or tying.